Chocolate Animals: Llamas, and Tigers and Bears. Oh My!

 • Chocolate Soldier-an unusual dark type of green grocer cicada

-• Spotted-Tail Quoll-can have a dark chocolate coat
+• Spotted-Tail Quoll-can have a dark chocolate coat like this one

 African Animals